ralphcajipe/BookstoreSystem/README.md

 Go to the GitHub repository on your web browser
 ```
 Click "Compare & Pull Request" to open a pull request.
 Leave comments for good practice.
+Mention on the comment on who you want to check and merge (to main branch) the pull request you made.
+After creating a pull request, wait for that collaborator to review your code and to notify you if it is approved for merging, or needs further coding, or rejected.
 ```

 If going back to the ```main``` branch